MicrosoftDocs/xamarin-docs/docs/android/deploy-test/publishing/publishing-to-google-play/index.md

 [Manually Uploading the APK](~/android/deploy-test/publishing/publishing-to-google-play/manually-uploading-the-apk.md).

-[Creating a New Certificate](~/android/deploy-test/signing/index.md#newcert), discussed creatin a new certificate for signing Android apps.
+[Creating a New Certificate](~/android/deploy-test/signing/index.md#newcert), discussed creating a new certificate for signing Android apps.
 The following steps outline how to publish a Xamarin.Android app to Google
 Play: